Providing Ready-To-Use Leadership Tools. Sign-up for Free Tools

-Bring out two hoola hoops.
-Have each team member try out the hoola hoop.
-Give them a minute or so to practive and prepare them self.
-Keep in mind, most people haven’t used a hoola hoop since they were in grade school.
+Bring out two hula hoops.
+Have each team member try out the hula hoop.
+Give them a minute or so to practice and prepare for the exercise.
+Keep in mind, most people haven’t played with a hula hoop since they were in grade school.

-Watch the team observe these top performers as they practice their hoola hoops.
+Watch the team observe these top performers as they practice their hula hoops.
 The fun has already started!

 Instruct each top performer to get ready, get set, GO!
-The person who can hoola hoop the longest will win the Prize.
+The person who can hula hoop the longest will win the Prize.

 This simple activity is a sure-fire winner for injecting FUN within the team.

 IMPORTANT NOTE: If a top performer is not physically capable of using a hula hoop, or you think they would be too embarrassed to do so in front of the group you don't want to put them in an uncomfortable position so here are a couple other ideas that you can use for the same exercise.